Wix.com is a perfect all-around website builder for both – people who use it for a hobby page and small businesses.

 9. Advanced Social & Advertising Features, Too.

-For example, setting up the Facebook pixel can kinda be a headache if you’re not comfortable with diving into code.
-But Wix removes a lot of those problems by allowing you to simply type in the code number.
+For example, setting up the Facebook pixel can kinda be a headache if you’re not comfortable with diving into the code.
+Wix removes a lot of those problems by allowing you to simply insert the code number.